Stian-Wolmarans/Python-Practice/README.md

-Python projects, some practice problems and small programs
+Python projects, some practice problems and programs